Bow hunting duiker South Africa

 The duiker bow hunting prices 2018 South Africa is $ 500 for the duration of the 2018 African bow hunting season.

-The recommended draw weight for bow hunting duiker in South Africa is any increment greater than minimum draw mass.
-Any draw weight equal to or greater than 40 lb is recommended for bow hunting duiker.
+The recommended draw weight is any increment greater than minimum draw mass, or any draw weight equal to or greater than 40 lb.

 Kinetic energy (KE) required

-The minimum kinetic energy (KE) required for bow hunting duiker is 40 ft / lb
+The minimum kinetic energy (KE) required is 40 ft / lb

 Average shot distance